-Kingstown - two Gold, 10 Silver and one Bronze Medals have been awarded, the last being voted in 1969.
+Two Gold, 10 Silver and one Bronze Medals have been awarded, the last being voted in 1969.

 In 1878 the Crown Prince of Austria, who was in Dublin, gave £30 to the crew of the rescue of 12 people from the Austrian brig Olinka.

 In 1896 the Russian Government awarded the sum of £300 to the families of the men who lost their lives on the occasion of the attempted rescue of the barque Palme.
 The number two lifeboat was capsized and her crew of 15 were drowned.
 The Institution voted £2,000 to a fund which was raised locally.